AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Debugging
 *********

 GPS is also a graphical front-end for text-based debuggers such as GDB.
-A knowledge of the basics of the underlying debugger used by GPS will help understanding how GPS works and what kind of functionalities it provides.
+Having knowledge of the basics of the underlying debugger used by GPS will help understanding how GPS works and what kind of functionality it provides.

-Please refer to the debugger-specific documentation - e.g. the GNAT User's Guide (chapter *Running and Debugging Ada Programs*) or the GDB documentation for more details.
+Please refer to the debugger-specific documentation, e.g. the GNAT User's Guide (chapter *Running and Debugging Ada Programs*), or the GDB documentation for more details.

-Debugging is tightly integrated with the other components of GPS.
-For example, it is possible to edit files and navigate through your sources while debugging.
+Debugging is tightly integrated with other components of GPS.
+For example, you can edit files and navigate through your sources while debugging.

 .. index:: menu; debug --> initialize
 .. index:: menu; debug --> debug --> load file